kubernetes-sigs/wg-policy-prototypes/policy-report/kep/README.md

 Since working groups are temporary and do not own code (see [governance](https://github.com/kubernetes/community/blob/master/committee-steering/governance/wg-governance.md)), we propose moving the Policy Reports API to `github.com/kubernetes-sigs/policy-report-api`.

-Promoting the PolicyReport API will further increase adoption and signifies enhanced reliability, improved usability, and reinforces its significance within Kubernetes environments.
+Promoting the Policy Report API will further increase adoption and signifies enhanced reliability, improved usability, and reinforces its significance within the cloud-native ecosystem.

 ## Motivation